-4. Stationing of armed forces on the territory of another participating State in accordance with their freely negotiated agreement as well as in accordance with international law
+4. Stationing of armed forces on the territory of another participating State in accordance with their freely negotiated agreement as well as in accordance with international law;

 Participation of the military personnel or units in international operations is regulated by the Law on the Participation of the National Armed Forces of Latvia in the International Operations.
 The Cabinet of the Ministers regulates participation of the military personnel and units of the National Armed Forces in the international military exercises which take place outside the territory of Latvia.
-For instance, participation in the 44 international military exercises in 2008 is regulated by the additional decision No 8 of the Cabinet of the Ministers, adopted on January 11, 2008.
-In 2007, according to the additional decisions of the Cabinet of the Ministers, military personnel and units of the National Armed Forces participated in the 45 international military exercises outside the territory of Latvia.
+For instance, participation in the 36 international military exercises in 2009 is regulated by the decision No 96 of the Cabinet of the Ministers, adopted in 09.02.2009.

-There are two options for the military exercises conducted within the territory of Latvia: if the amount of foreign military personnel doesn't exceed 500 people, the decision is made by the Minister of Defence in coordination with the Ministry of Interior and the Ministry of Foreign Affairs.
-For instance, in 2007 the Minister of Defence allowed to organize in Latvia 9 international military exercises with the participation of foreign military personnel less than 500 people.
+There are two options for the military exercises conducted within the territory of Latvia: if the number of foreign military personnel doesn't exceed 500 people, the decision is made by the Minister of Defence in coordination with the Ministry of Interior and the Ministry of Foreign Affairs.
+For instance, in 2008 the Minister of Defence allowed to organize in Latvia 15 international military exercises with the participation of foreign military personnel less than 500 people.

-If the amount of foreign military personnel participating in the military exercises exceeds 500 people the decision shall be made by the Cabinet of the Ministers.
+If the number of foreign military personnel participating in the military exercises exceeds 500 people the decision shall be made by the Cabinet of the Ministers.

-The Law on the Participation of the National Armed Forces of Latvia in the International Operations stipulates that units of the National Armed Forces participate in international operations within the mandate of the United Nations or other international organizations or according to the international agreements binging to the Republic of Latvia and according to the laws of the Republic of Latvia, as well as according to decisions on the participation of united of armed forces in international operations made by the Saeima, the Cabinet of Ministers or, in the special cases defined by law, by the Minister of Defence.
+The Law on the Participation of the National Armed Forces of Latvia in the International Operations stipulates that units of the National Armed Forces participate in international operations within the mandate of the United Nations or other international organizations or according to the international agreements binding to the Republic of Latvia and according to the laws of the Republic of Latvia, as well as according to decisions on the participation of united of armed forces in international operations made by the Saeima, the Cabinet of Ministers or, in the special cases defined by law, by the Minister of Defence.